Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/AbstractFactory.md

 # **Abstract Factory Design Pattern**

-The **Abstract Factory Pattern** is a **creational design pattern** that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-It promotes **loose coupling** between client code and the actual implementations, allowing the code to be more flexible and scalable.

----

 ## **What ?**

+The Abstract Factory Pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+It promotes loose coupling between client code and the actual implementations, allowing the code to be more flexible and scalable.

 The Abstract Factory pattern works as a **super-factory** that creates other factories.
 Each factory produced by the abstract factory is responsible for creating a family of related objects.
 This pattern is used when a system needs to create multiple families of related objects but doesn’t want to tightly couple the code to specific implementations.